What is Data Classification?

 Data is the foundation of many organizations today.
 It is transferred between in-house departments and shared with third parties to enhance customer experience, influence industry trends, and facilitate day-to-day function (grocery stores, banks, and gyms all process consumer data).

 As mentioned in our recent blog, “What is Data Classification?
 A Definition & Overview,” data classification is the process of categorizing data into relevant subgroups so that it is easier to find, retrieve, and use.
-The data classification process involves marking or tagging data with a classification label such as “Confidential” or “Public” and simultaneously cleaning your company’s storage of redundant, trivial and obsolete data (ROT) that has been hidden and unkempt.
+Companies use data classification tools to mark or tag data with a classification label such as “Confidential” or “Public” and simultaneously clean their company’s storage of redundant, trivial and obsolete data (ROT) that has been hidden and unkempt.

 Regardless of whether your classification needs are driven by privacy or security, the act of classifying data can yield other benefits.
 For example, a typical organization stores substantially large volumes of old data that is no longer used, or needed.
 A proactive classification initiative helps to uncover such data leading to a simple decision – deletion which means less data and lower risk.

-How Does Data Classification Work?
-3 Tools & Solutions to Consider
+How Do Data Classification Tools Work?
+3 Solutions to Consider

 There are three different ways to classify data: manual, automated and hybrid.